dkk5517/CMPSC487W/readme.md

 # Car Rental System for Mr. Johnson

 This project is a Python-based car rental system for managing reservations of cars like sedans, SUVs, pick-ups, and vans.
 The system allows drivers to make reservations, request extensions, and provides a view for Mr. Johnson to manage the reservations.
+For Assignment2 of CMPSC487W

 ## Table of Contents